jamesmirajkar/Plant-irrigation-system/README.md

 5. Submit a pull request describing your changes.

 Please ensure that your contributions adhere to the project's coding standards and guidelines.

+## Hardware Requirements
+To replicate this project, you will need the following hardware components:
+- ARM7TDMI microcontroller board
+- Moisture sensor
+- Water pump
+- LCD display
+- Buzzer
+- LEDs
+- Other necessary electronic components (resistors, capacitors, etc.)

+Make sure to connect the hardware components properly according to the provided circuit diagram.

+## Software Requirements
+- Keil µVision IDE (or any other compatible IDE)
+- ARM7TDMI microcontroller SDK
+- Any required drivers or libraries for the microcontroller and peripherals

 ## License